 clockclock iconcutlerycutlery iconflagflag iconfolderfolder iconinstagraminstagram iconpinterestpinterest iconfacebookfacebook iconprintprint iconsquaressquares iconheartheart iconheart solidheart solid icon

 Hearty and spice, this curry rice bowl works with steak, chicken, shrimp, or tofu.
-Perfect for camping, you can make this curry ahead of your trip, freeze it, then heat and serve on the river.
+Perfect for camping and river trips, you can make this curry ahead of your trip, freeze it, then heat and serve on the river.
+The recipe as written serves 12, and it’s easily scalable for even bigger camping groups.
 Packed with protein and hearty vegetables and served with cashews and a bright splash of cilantro, this curry will become a camp meal favorite.

 • Total Time: 90 minutes